Teaching-Accessibility/course-project-497t-button/documentation.md

 ## button.h
 ### Global Variables
-int setPin - The pin that will be activated, selected by the user on the webpage const int SwitLed - LED pin const int inputPin - the pin the switch is plugged into int buttonTimeoutTime - how long (in ms) the button will timeout after being pressed
+int setPin - The pin that will be activated, selected by the user on the webpage

+const int SwitLed - Constant storing the LED pin

+const int inputPin - the pin the switch is plugged into

+int buttonTimeoutTime - how long (in ms) the button will timeout after being pressed

 ### Switch Pin Function
 switchPin(int pinNum)